Working in Belgium

 You don't need to be in Belgium to apply for jobs.
 The application process is very similar to that in the UK: either a CV and covering letter or an online application form.

 Provide the standard type of CV used in the UK for jobs with large multinational companies or international agencies in Belgium but check with the employer if it's okay for it to be in English.
 Try to keep it to a maximum of two pages.
 CVs for smaller, local companies may be a bit longer but in the same style.
+Remember to include a section on your language skills and level of fluency.

-Job adverts are usually in the language used by the company so you should match your application to this - unless they've stated that they'd like applications from other language speakers.
+Job adverts are usually in the language used by the company so you should match your application to this, unless they've stated that they'd like applications from other language speakers.

 Interviews vary with each company but will mainly follow formats that are also used in the UK.
-You should be informed of what is to be expected before hand.
+You should be informed of what is to be expected beforehand.

 Get more applications and CV advice.